sdondley/sdondley.github.io/about.md

 This [website theme I shamelessly ripped off](https://github.com/MaximeKjaer/kjaer.io) used photos and I wanted to use my own.
 They are mostly photos I took while on a family vacation in Europe.
 We went to quite a few museums so many of them are art-focused.
-If there's any significance to them other than they might be eye-catching, it is that I think life itself is a bit of performance art.
+If there's any significance to them other than being eye-catching, it's that not only is art an expression of life but life itself should be thought of an art performance.